 A UK magistrate court can give out punishments which include:

 Note: Magistrate courts can also combine several punishments (e.g. hand out a fine as well as unpaid work in the community).
 They can also pass your case to the Crown Court for sentencing if the court decides your sentence should be for longer than 6 months.

-In some cases you can appeal a verdict by a Magistrates' Court in the United Kingdom.
-You can find further information explaining exactly what the Magistrates' Court appeal process involves.
+In some cases, you can appeal a verdict by a Magistrates' Court in the United Kingdom.
+Check further information explaining exactly what the Magistrates' Court appeal process involves.

 A Crown Court deals with the most serious criminal cases including:

 Note: You can use the online court finder to search for your local Crown Court.

 You can view a list of Crown Court cases and hearings each day on the daily court status.
 The online web facility 'http://xhibit.justice.gov.uk' means you can check their progress on the court lists.

 UK Crown Courts usually have a jury and a judge.

 Note: If you have a solicitor they can explain what happens in court.
 But, the judge and court staff will also give instructions about the trial.